NorfairKing/super-user-spark/doc/faq.md

 title: Frequently Asked Questions
 ---

-- When I enter `spark pase some-file`, I get the following error, what does it mean?
+- When I enter `spark parse some-file`, I get the following error, what does it mean?
     ```
     "some-file" (line ..., column ...):
     unexpexted end of input